entelecheia/lecture/_sources/lectures/mlops/auth-enc-sign.md

 **VI.
 Practical Applications**

-- A. Secure communication: HTTPS, VPNs, and secure email.
+- A. **Secure communication**: HTTPS, VPNs, and secure email.
-- B. Access control: Password management systems, smart card authentication, and biometric systems.
+- B. **Access control**: Password management systems, smart card authentication, and biometric systems.
-- C. Secure data storage: Encrypted databases and file systems, cloud storage encryption, and hardware security modules (HSMs).
+- C. **Secure data storage**: Encrypted databases and file systems, cloud storage encryption, and hardware security modules (HSMs).

 **VII.
 Future Trends and Challenges**

-- A. Quantum computing: The potential impact on current cryptographic systems and the development of post-quantum cryptography.
+- A. **Quantum computing**: The potential impact on current cryptographic systems and the development of post-quantum cryptography.
-- B. The Internet of Things (IoT): The challenges of securing billions of interconnected devices and ensuring data privacy.
+- B. **The Internet of Things (IoT)**: The challenges of securing billions of interconnected devices and ensuring data privacy.
-- C. Artificial intelligence (AI) and machine learning (ML): The role of these technologies in improving security measures and detecting new threats, as well as their potential use by malicious actors.
+- C. **Artificial intelligence (AI) and machine learning (ML)**: The role of these technologies in improving security measures and detecting new threats, as well as their potential use by malicious actors.

 **VIII.
 Key Takeaways**